-“Both the NFPA and the International Fire Code have provisions which require material including those susceptible to spontaneous ignition to be in listed containers, which are designed to contain or suppress a fire, and not contribute additional fuels.
+“Both the NFPA and the International Fire Code have provisions which require material susceptible to spontaneous ignition to be in listed containers, which are designed to contain or suppress a fire, and not contribute additional fuels.

 Fire Safety Professional and contributing NFPA code writer.